mendersoftware/mender-docs/01.Getting-started/04.Your-first-update-on-BeagleBone/docs.md

 ## Next steps

-Now that you have seen how Mender works with QEMU, you might be wondering what it would take to port it to your own platform.
+Now that you have seen how Mender works with the BeagleBone Black, you might be wondering what it would take to port it to your own platform.
 The first place to go is [Device configuration](../../Devices), where you will find out how to integrate the Mender client with your device software, and then look at